 Many of the top spots are lit up at night, adding a little more romance to your experience.
 Expect large crowds at the major locations, so if you are looking for somewhere quiet and romantic, head to a peaceful local spot.

 When is cherry blossom season in Japan?

 Planning your honeymoon around cherry blossoms is a risky business as the timing of the blooms is not an exact science.
-The first trees tend to bloom in the south of Japan around the end of March and then sweep up the country, blooming in Tokyo, Osaka and Kyoto in early April and further north in the Tohoku region and Hokkaido in mid-April to early May.
+In late March, cherry blossoms bloom mainly in areas on the Pacific Ocean side, and from there they move northward to Tokyo, Osaka, and Kyoto in early April, and to Tohoku and Hokkaido from mid-April to early May.
 An official sakura forecast is issued at the start of the year, and frequent updates are made closer to spring.
-As honeymoon planning begins a long time in advance, aim for early April if you are planning a trip to the major cities as there is a high chance you will catch at least some of the blooms.
+As honeymoon planning begins a long time in advance, aim for the end of March if you are planning a trip to the major cities as there is a high chance you will catch at least some of the blooms.